The Bankrate promise

-When purchasing a home or refinancing a mortgage, there are both retail and wholesale lending options.
-The difference is wholesale mortgage lenders often partner with mortgage brokers, who work with you to find the right loan — sometimes at a discounted rate through the wholesale lender — and prepare your loan application.
+Obtaining a mortgage — whether a purchase loan or a refinance — comes with two basic types of lenders: retail and wholesale.
+The difference is, while retail lenders work directly with individual borrowers, wholesale mortgage lenders don’t.
+Instead, they often partner with mortgage brokers, who work with you to find the right loan — sometimes at a discounted rate — and prepare your application.

 What is a wholesale mortgage lender?